alparslanozturk/kubernetes/kubeadm-ha-multi-master/README.md

 # Set up a Highly Available Kubernetes Cluster using kubeadm
 Follow this documentation to set up a highly available Kubernetes cluster using __Debian GNU/Linux 11 (bullseye)__.

-This documentation guides you in setting up a cluster with two master nodes, one worker node and a load balancer node using HAProxy.
+This documentation guides you in setting up a cluster with three master nodes, one worker node and two load balancer node using HAProxy.

 ## Vagrant Environment
 |Role|FQDN|IP|OS|RAM|CPU|